vsramanujan/asynchronous-javascript/README.md

     - The `.then` of `promise.all` will take the result of all promises in the order give in the initial function, irrespective of when they finish
     - So, every step in a promise chain could essentially be a promise.all as well
     - The old school terminology for this is called a __**gate**__
-    	- Gate is basically when you have multiple things that need to happen paralelly and you need to wait till all of them finish before moving on, that step is called a gate
+    	- Gate is basically when you have multiple things that need to happen parallelly and you need to wait till all of them finish before moving on, that step is called a gate
-   - If any of the pormises in a Promise .all rejects, then the final promise is rejected as well.
-So promise.all necessitates successful completion
+   - If any of the promises in a Promise. all rejects, then the final promise is rejected as well.
+So Promise. all necessitates successful completion